Resignation Letter for Personal Reasons (14 Best Examples)

 Free Customizable Personal Reasons Resignation Letter Template 05 for Word Document

-Resignation letters are essential due to several reasons:
+These are essential for several reasons:

 First, they provide your employer with a formal notice that you will be quitting.
-If you fail to give this notice and allow your employer adequate time to transition, it may pose severe consequences to your job security and prospects in that company or elsewhere.
+If you fail to give this notice and allow your employer adequate time to transition, it may pose severe consequences for your job security and prospects in that company or elsewhere.

-Secondly, if things work out well, resignation letters can help you land a new job with a company you may not have otherwise considered through network referrals and good references.
+Secondly, if things work out well, it can help you land a new job with a company you may not have otherwise considered through network referrals and good references.
 As such, you should always strive to be professional throughout the letter and mainly highlight the company’s positives rather than the negatives.

 Essential Information to be Included

-When resigning from your position due to personal reasons, including all the necessary information in a formal resignation letter is crucial.
+When resigning from your position due to personal reasons, including all the necessary information in a formal letter is crucial.
 This ensures that both you and the employer are on the same page as you part ways.
 When drafting such a letter, it is imperative to be transparent about your situation and focus on why you must leave the organization.

 Statement of intent to resign